-- To self-survey, there are a wide variety of tools you can use.
-This is a simple way for managers to get a quick read on employee engagement, however its value is limited by a couple of factors: If the surveys aren't administered consistently, they won't be comparable, and employees may not provide accurate feedback because they're not certain that their responses will remain anonymous. - To conduct a survey like the one used for this study, SMG is working with NACS to provide four opportunities over the next year for NACS members to sign up in advance and have their employees professionally surveyed.
+- Self-surveys are a way to get a quick read on employee engagement, however its value is limited by a couple of factors: If the surveys aren't administered consistently, they won't be comparable, and employees may not provide accurate feedback because they're not certain that their responses will remain anonymous. - To conduct a survey like the one used for this study, SMG is working with NACS to provide four opportunities over the next year for NACS members to sign up in advance and have their employees professionally surveyed.
 This option will provide quality results, but it does require a commitment by each company to explain and administer the survey, and there will be a fee.
 To learn more about this opportunity, contact Dae Kim, NACS Senior VP Research at dkim@nacsonline.com